Yeasir-Hossain/portfolioV2/README.md

 # Welcome to the Magical Kingdom of Yeasir Hossain ✨

-Greetings, curious wanderer! 👋 I'm Yeasir Hossain, your friendly neighborhood MERN Stack Developer and chief wizard behind the pixels.
+Greetings, curious wanderer! 👋 I'm Yeasir Hossain, your friendly neighborhood Developer and chief wizard behind the pixels.
 Prepare to embark on a whimsical journey through the enchanted land of my coding adventures!

 ## 🎇 Spells I Master

 - **Wingardium Levio-code-sa:** Lifting your web applications to new heights with React.js.
 - **Expelliarmus Bugsiosa:** Disarming bugs and glitches with the flick of my keyboard.
-- **Accio Database-io:** Summoning data from the mystical realms of MongoDB.
+- **Accio Database-io:** Summoning data from the mystical realms of Database.

 ## 🧙‍♂️ Incantation for Contact